andr01d-1/andr01d-1.github.io/_posts/2024-10-31-CPU-Memory-Model-pt1.md

 ### Runtime Reordering

 Different CPU architectures (manufacturers) adopt varying strategies for runtime reordering.
 This involves another topic: the **hardware memory model** of CPUs.
-This article provides a detailed introduction to this topic.
-Based on personal experience and understanding, here is a summary:
+This note provides a detailed introduction to this topic.

 1. **Hardware Memory Models Differ Across CPU Architectures**
    The strategies/limitations for instruction reordering vary depending on the hardware memory model of the CPU architecture.